avdpunks/avdpunks.github.io/_posts/_draft/2022-06-01-AVDxWhereAmI.md

 Let's see how it looks and feels.
 As soon as you logon to your AVD session host and open the browser or maps application you will see you local weather forecast and news.

+Our AVD session host is hosted in Azure Brazil South region, so everything will be displayed from Brazil.
+With location redirection enabled, you can use their localization.

+Here are two examples of how location redirection looks and works:

+1. Location redirection for Edge for navigation

 https://user-images.githubusercontent.com/35801653/175242958-c5feb4f0-8398-49bd-836e-f44f38647893.mp4

+2. Location redirection for the native Windows weather app

 https://user-images.githubusercontent.com/35801653/175242979-be945135-8651-4b2e-9dfd-a0f080063a9a.mp4

+## Limitations

+This feature does not change the Bing or Google search results or news to your location, which only works with web proxy in the correct location.

+These websites are based on the public IP address of the client to show you the search results or news and not on the combination of Global Positioning Service (GPS).

 ## Conclusion

 Even if it just a limited scope, it is an improvement for the overall user experience and since a couple of days the Azure Portal is showing new features in the RDP Properties section.

+Feel free to test the location redirection in your AVD environment.

 So stay tuned for more updates.